Exact State Evolution and Energy Spectrum in Solvable Bosonic Models: The energy spectrum

 One final observation is in order.
 From Eqs. (\ref{4Eq2})-(\ref{Rn_psi}) and (\ref{Rn_Y})-(\ref{RecY}) one can easily establish the following relation between $\psi_n$ and $Y_{n-1}$: \be \psi_n \equiv \psi_0 \left(\prod_{s=0}^{n-1}\beta_s\right)^{-\frac12} Y_{n}. \en{psinYn-1} Indeed, if we use Eq. (\ref{psinYn-1}) as an alternative definition of $Y_n$, then from Eq. (\ref{4Eq2}) it follows that the quantity $Y_n$ satisfies the recursion of Eq. (\ref{RecY}) and the initial conditions: $Y_{-1}=0$ and $Y_{0}=1$ (recall that the empty product is equal to $1$).

 The characteristic equation for the eigenvalues of Eq.~(\ref{4Eq2}) reads: $\psi_{N+1}(\lambda) =0$, where $\psi_n(\lambda)$ is the general solution.
-By Eq. (\ref{psinYn-1}) this implies $Y_{N+1}(\lambda)=0$, since the denominator on the right-hand side of Eq. (\ref{psinYn-1}) is zero for $n=N+1$ (recall that $\beta_N=0$).
+We have shown that it also reads $Y_{N+1}(\lambda)=0$ Eq.~(\ref{CharY}).
+Observe that the relation between the two forms by Eq.~(\ref{psinYn-1}) for $n=N+1$ involves the singular first factor on the right-hand side (recall that $\beta_N=0$).